How much compensation for a roundabout accident claim? Who is At Fault?

 |Loss of benefits||£5,000 - £500,000||If you have missed work due to your injuries, you can claim for actual income lost.
 In some cases, a higher payout than the maximum can be offered.|

 There are additional knock-on benefits that are associated with the No Win No Fee service.
-This includes the peace of mind of knowing that we are working hard to secure the best outcome, and that we believe in your claim for compensation.
+This includes the peace of mind of knowing that we are working hard to secure the best outcome and that we believe in your claim for compensation.
 If you think about it, solicitors that charge per hour are not impacted by the outcome of the case.
 Win or lose, they still receive their money at the end of it.
-We, on the other hand, are impacted by whether you get compensation or not.
+We, on the other hand, are impacted by whether you receive compensation or not.
 Not only does this mean that we give your case the attention it deserves, but it also means that we will only take on cases that we believe have a genuine chance of success.
 We will never waste your time, especially given the 3-year time limit in which to make personal injury claims.

 There may be many legal firms that can help you to launch a claim for a crash on a roundabout.
 However, you will struggle to find one that operates in the transparent, empathetic, and efficient manner that we do.
 We have many years of experience in the personal injury sector, and we have helped huge numbers of personal injury victims to get the compensation that they deserve.
 This includes car hit me on roundabout claims, as well as claims for accidents caused by drivers using the wrong lane and more.
 All you need to do is look at the feedback we have received from previous clients.
 You will see that we have an outstanding reputation in the industry; something we are very proud of.